riscv-software-src/riscof/docs/source/overview.rst

 test-pool which are applicable to the implementation of the user.
 These selected tests are written out in a YAML file and represent the *test-list*.

-The normalized YAML is also fed into the reference model's python plugin to configure the model to mimic the implementation as close as possible.
+The normalized YAML is also fed into the reference model's Python plugin to configure the model to mimic the implementation as close as possible.

-The *test-list* is next forwarded to both, the user and reference defined python plugins, to initiate compilation and execution of the tests on the respective platforms.
+The *test-list* is next forwarded to both, the user and reference defined Python plugins, to initiate compilation and execution of the tests on the respective platforms.

 One should note the each test in the architectural test suite adheres to the :ref:`test_format_spec` and thus produces a signature in the memory region of the test which captures the essence that particular test.
-Thus, it is also the job of the python plugins to extract this signature to a file on the host system.
+Thus, it is also the job of the Python plugins to extract this signature to a file on the host system.

 RISCOF, thus declares a test to have passed on the implementation only when the its signature